kisanbura/Linux-OS-Coursework/docs/week2.md

    ##
 To evaluate the performance of my Ubuntu Server VM, I will use a remote monitoring approach where all measurements are taken through the SSH connection from my workstation.
 I will measure CPU, memory, disk I/O, network throughput, and application response time under different workloads.

+This approach reflects real-world server administration, where performance monitoring is performed remotely without direct console access.

 ##
 Monitoring Tools:

-CPU: top, htop, vmstat, mpstat
+CPU: top, htop, vmstat, mpstat - These tools provide both real-time and statistical views of processor usage.

-Memory: free -h, vmstat
+Memory: free -h, vmstat - These tools allow monitoring of memory allocation, availability, and pressure, helping to identify potential swapping or memory exhaustion issues.

-Disk: iostat, df -h, and benchmarking tools such as fio
+Disk: iostat, df -h, and benchmarking tools such as fio - fio allows controlled synthetic workloads, while iostat observes real-time I/O behaviour

-Network: ping, iperf3, ss, nload
+Network: ping, iperf3, ss, nload - These tools measure latency, bandwidth, and active connections, allowing identification of network performance limitations and connectivity issues.

-Service response: curl, ab
+Service response: curl, ab - These tools simulate client requests and measure response times, allowing evaluation of application-level performance under load.

 ##